Marketplace overview

 • Featured tab: Explore top Connected TV (CTV) publishers.
 From here, you can review settings and request proposals from these featured publishers.

-• Discover tab: Find all available publishers and packages in one unified list.
+• Discover tab: Find all available publishers, packages, central partner deals, and private deals in one unified list.

-• Single search bar: Use a prominent search bar at the top of the Marketplace page to search across both publishers and packages simultaneously.
+• Single search bar: Use a prominent search bar at the top of the Marketplace page to search across publishers, packages, central partner deals, and private deals simultaneously.

 • Organized filters: Filters are presented in a logical and intuitive way, allowing for quick narrowing of search results based on campaign needs.